psychoroid/psychoroid.com/README.md

 - Node.js
 - npm or yarn

-### It is an open source project; part of the applicaiton is free to use.
+### It is an open source project; 80% of the application is free to use i.e you can host your own version of the application and tools

-Clone the repository.
+- Clone the repo.
+- Star the project!
-Enjoy
+- Enjoy